venkyr77/declarative-jellyfin/DOCUMENTATION.md

 **Default**: `<null>`

 ### services.declarative-jellyfin.users.*.loginAttemptsBeforeLockout
 The number of login attempts the user can make before they are locked out.
+0 for default (3 for normal users, 5 for admins). null for unlimited

-**Type**: signed integer
+**Type**: null or signed integer

 **Default**: `3`